Skip to content

 First Nations-specific primary health care services are run by Aboriginal Community Controlled Health Organisations (ACCHOs), state and territory, local health services, or non-government organisations.

-Although 4 in 5 First Nations people live in Major cities, inner and outer regional areas combined where mainstream health services are typically located, these services are not always accessible, for geographic, social, and cultural reasons (AIHW 2016).
-Further, research indicates that these services outperform mainstream services in terms of identifying and managing risks for various diseases (Panaretto et al. 2014).
+Although 4 in 5 First Nations people live in Major cities, Inner regional and Outer regional areas where mainstream health services are typically located, these services are not always accessible, for geographic, social, and cultural reasons (AIHW 2016).
+Further, research indicates that these services outperform mainstream services in terms of identifying and managing risks for chronic conditions (Panaretto et al. 2014).
 As such, First Nations-specific primary health services are important providers of comprehensive primary health services for First Nations people across geographic areas.

 In 2018-19 in Very remote areas, 3 in 4 (75%) First Nations people usually went to an Aboriginal Medical Service (AMS) or community clinic (which may have been the only primary health care option available in many cases) (Figure 6.2).